Utah State beats San Diego State, wins Mountain West title

 UP NEXT

-Utah State: Awaits word for a seeding in the NCAA Tournament
+Utah State: Awaits seeding in the NCAA Tournament

 San Diego State: Awaits word on a postseason tournament berth